 3. You Have Time to Strategize and Prepare

 Seasonal businesses have elongated slow and busy seasons that last several months.
-For other businesses, these periods are much shorter.
-This gives them less time to prepare for busy periods, which is their chance to capitalize on the year’s biggest spike in demand.
+For other companies, these periods are much shorter.
+This gives them less time to prepare for busy periods, which is their chance to capitalize on the year’s most significant spike in demand.
 They don’t have the time to develop new strategies or acquire new tools.
 Less preparation ultimately decreases the likelihood of maximum success.

 3. Business Loans Made Just for You